Visva-Bharati University: Institutes and centres

+Medical College And Hospital

+Visva-Bharati will initiate the process of establishing a new medical college and hospital at its Santiniketan campus.
+The university will select a qualified consultancy firm or agency to conduct feasibility studies and draft a detailed project report.
+This planned facility will significantly expand institutional infrastructure and enhance healthcare access for rural communities across the region.

 Academics

 Ranking and Reputation

 The National Institutional Ranking Framework (NIRF) ranked Visva-Bharati in the 151-200 band overall and 101-150 among universities in India in 2024.

 According to Best Global Universities 2020 ranking produced by U.S. News & World Report, Visva- Bharati ranked 4th among Indian universities.